jeswr/blog/raw-posts/disambiguating-data-wallets.md

 permalink: /2025/02/14/data-wallets/
 status: Draft
 ---
 Data wallets are becoming popular, as this happens the term is becoming increasingly *overloaded* and *confused*.
-This post is a digestable disambgiuation :ramen: of the standards :card_index:, regulation :black_nib:, implementors :screwdriver:, and other players :raising_hand: in the space.
+This post is a digestable disambgiuation 🍜 of the standards 📇, regulation ✒️, implementors :screwdriver:, and other players 🙋 in the space.

 ## The Standards